What is Data Security Posture Management (DSPM)?

 DSPM takes the principles of data security and primarily applies them to cloud environments.
 Many of the concepts used to secure data on-premises and in applications are the same: data discovery, data access control, and data monitoring.

 Cloud security posture management (CSPM) focuses on securing the infrastructure, and data loss prevention (DLP) focuses on sensitive data loss in motion at egress points.
-DSPM focuses on protecting the data assets itself and strengthening security posture in order to prevent data breaches.
+DSPM focuses on protecting the data assets themselves and strengthening security posture in order to prevent data breaches.

 Why is DSPM important?